yavulan/learning/README.md

 Join items with ','.
 Generic, can be used with any object.

 JavaScript calls toString() automatically when an array is to be represented as a text value or when an array is referred to in a string concatenation.

+Performance of toString() is not always satisfactory.
+Alternative is JSON.stringify().
 ```javascript
 [...Array( 3 )].toString(); // ",,"
 [1, 2, 3].toString(); // "1,2,3"